HydrogenUranium/MaybankAssessment/README.md

 * To get book details for the collection in the database by using page size
   * GET http://127.0.0.1:8082/bookPage/10

-* To call external API (Google book API) and put the title of the book in parmeter
+* To call external API (Google book API) by putting the title of the book as parameter
   * GET http://127.0.0.1:8082/API/java